harvester/docs/docs/settings/storagenetwork/manual.md

 ### Step 1: Create VLANs

 - Create Cluster Networks/Configs in Web UI.
-    - Choose Networks > Cluster Networks/Configs in the left sidebar.
+    - Choose **Networks > Cluster Networks/Configs** in the left sidebar.
-- Create VLANs via kubectl command below with desired namespace, name, and VLAN ID, and keep the namespace and name for further configurations.
+- Create VLANs via kubectl command below with the desired namespace, name, and VLAN ID, and take note of the namespace and name for further configurations.
-- Put Name in name field.
+- Specify the name in the **Name** field.
-- Put Namespace in namespace field.
+- Specify the namespace in the **Namespace** field.
-- Put ClusterNetwork name with `-br` suffix in "bridge" field.
+- Set **Bridge** to the ClusterNetwork name with the `-br` suffix.
-- Put IP Range into `ipam.range` field.
+- Set **IP Range** to `ipam.range`.

 :::caution